ktyler-aerospike/moodle-to-linkedin-post-plugin/README.md

 **Install**
 1. Place in `local/linkedinshare`.
+     docker cp ~/moodle-to-linkedin-post-plugin/. moodle_docker-moodle-1:/var/www/html/local/linkedinshare

-2. Visit `Site administration → Notifications` to install DB table.
+3. Visit `Site administration → Notifications` to install DB table.
-3. (Optional) Limit the banner to the coursecertificate activity by uncommenting the block in `lib.php`.
+4. (Optional) Limit the banner to the coursecertificate activity by uncommenting the block in `lib.php`.

 **Notes**
 - Compatible with Moodle 5 and Moodle Workplace.